mathieucaroff/cellex/src/nomenclature/README.md

 - `2c,r110`
 - `r110`

-Note that the order of the fields is must be preserved.
+Note that the order of the fields must be preserved.

 Upon pressing enter, the rule text input will normalize the entry and compact it, removing unecessary parameters and setting all letters to lowercase.